zacharygoh/url-shortener/extensions/5-cwv.md

 1. List the issues you can find.
 Briefly describe your approach.
 1. Copy [5-cwv.html](./5-cwv.html) and apply your changes.
 1. Submit both the list of issues and updated page.

+Hint: There are at least 5 issues that can be found in this challenge